Rich With Desire

 My intention was to convey the "vibe" through words, but the words do not necessarily dictate the vibe.
 That's why I disagree that "yes means yes," because if it doesn't have that yes-vibe, your child will receive a mixed message that is partially "no".
 And similarly, when you say "no" and are in complete alignment, it can have a yes-vibe, too.

-You might want to ask yourself if you're limiting yourself to a legalistic interpretation of the word "yes" — like saying yes is contract.
+You might want to ask yourself if you're limiting yourself to a legalistic interpretation of the word "yes" — like saying yes is a contract.
 The hypothetical mother in the dialog was using it as an affirmation of possibility and creativity, not as an act of submission or obligation, and certainly not as cruel trickery.

 Funny how a little word can mean so many different things. :)